srujan-landeri/HACX/README.md

   Please refer to the [Tools and Requirements](https://github.com/srujan-landeri/HACX/tree/main/Tools%20and%20Requirements) for detailed information on the required libraries.

-## Installation

-1. Clone the repository.

-2. Install Python and required libraries.

-3. Install npcap (for windows).

-4. Install the application using the provided setup file.

 ## Contributing

 Contributions to this project are highly encouraged.